-Choose post-consumer waste feedstock or preconsumer waste feedstock such as scraps, for recycled content in products.
+Choose post-consumer or pre-consumer feedstock such as scraps, for recycled content in products.

 Recycling processes transform a product or component into its basic materials or substances and process them into new materials known as "recycled material" or containing "recycled content".
 A product containing recycled materials is not automatically recyclable.
 As embedded energy and value are lost in the recycling process, recycling should be considered as a last resort in the circular economy (See BOX 1).